 Yes

 The American Express Business Platinum card is one of the best contenders against the American Express Aeroplan Reserve card, since you can transfer Membership Rewards points to Aeroplan points at a 1:1 ratio.
-The card has a lower annual fee and an equally impressive welcome bonus, but you will need to ensure that you are eligible to apply for business credit cards as a sole proprietor.
+The card typically has an equally impressive welcome bonus, but you will need to ensure that you are eligible to apply for business credit cards as a sole proprietor.

 The Amex Business Platinum card also offers access to the American Express Global Lounge Collection, which includes complimentary access to Centurion, Plaza Premium, and more lounges for the cardholder and one guest.

-The Amex Business Platinum card earns Membership Rewards points and offers cardholders benefits including complimentary access to four airport lounge programs and instant Marriott Bonvoy Gold Elite status.
+The American Express Business Platinum card earns Membership Rewards points and offers cardholders benefits including complimentary airport lounge access, a $100 NEXUS membership credit, an annual $200 travel credit, and more.

 Yes